Ubuntu VM Installation

 Tip

-Installing Python packages as root is not the recommended best practice and is used primarily because we’re setting up a single-purpose VM.
+• Installing Python packages as root is not the recommended best practice.
+We’re using this approach because we’re setting up a single-purpose VM.

-• After completing the software installation, you might have to use usermod to add your user to libvirt and docker groups.
+• After completing the software installation, log out from the VM, log back in, and test your installation with the netlab test command.
+If those tests fail, you might have to use usermod to add your user to the libvirt and docker groups.